Venomahmed/book-management/README.md

 * API Endpoints:
   * Author:
   * CRUD operations
-  * Retrieve books by an author
+  * Retrieve bookEntities by an authorEntity
   * Book:
   * CRUD operations
-  * Search books by title or author name
+  * Search bookEntities by title or authorEntity name
 * Database:
     * Use an in-memory H2 database.
     * Write Liquibase changelogs for creating the necessary tables and relationships.